rafalkola/AB-Testing/README.md

     ├── interactions.csv       # User interaction logs with recommended products
     ├── products.csv           # Product metadata
     └── users.csv              # User-level metadata including group assignment (test/control)

+**Note**: The CSV datasets used in this analysis are synthetic and not included in the repository.
+If you would like to reproduce the results, please contact me or refer to the code structure to simulate data.
 ---

 ## Methodology